Leadership

 SUNDEEP CHANANA

-Sundeep was born in San Francisco to immigrant parents and raised in a household that emphasized education.
-After graduating from UC Berkeley (c/o 2004) where he founded a professional fraternity, he joined Jefferies Group as an investment banking analyst.
-In 2015, he struck out on his own and founded Horatio Partners.
+Sundeep was born in San Francisco to immigrant parents who emphasized and sacrificed for education, like many.
+After graduating from Berkeley where he founded a professional fraternity, Sundeep entered Wall St as an investment banking analyst.
+In 2015, he founded Horatio Partners in NYC.

 Sundeep believes education is the single most important determinant of one’s life trajectory.